joehahn/stock-picker/README.md

 2 Get openers:

-    ./stock_picker_source/get_openers.py
+    ./get_openers.py

-this saves in file data/openers.pkl the opening price and volume for all tickers, which are used later to fill data gaps for those tickers that start trading after 2013.
+which saves in file data/openers.pkl the opening price and volume for all tickers, which are used later to fill data gaps for those tickers that might have started trading after 2013.

 3 Prep historical training data